Ziang-Lu/RESTful-with-Flask/my_bookstore/Documentation.md

   1. Provide `username:password` combination in every request

-  2. First send `username:password` combination to the server, and get back a token
+  2. First send `username:password` combination to the server, and get back an access token

-     * GET `/bookstore/token` with `username:password` or `token:<any-password>` authentication credentials to get a token for that user
+     * GET `/bookstore/access-token` with `username:password` or `access_token:<any-password>` authentication credentials to get an access token for that user

-     This token is only valid for some time, i.e., has an expiration time.
-During this period of time, the client can simply provide this token as the credential.
-In this way, the authentication mechanism becomes much simpler, and even safer since the token is only valid for some time.
+     This access token is only valid for some time, i.e., has an expiration time.
+During this period of time, the client can simply provide this access token as the credential.
+In this way, the authentication mechanism becomes much simpler, and even safer since the access token is only valid for some time.

      *Tricky side effect:*

-     *In this mechanism, we can simply provide a valid token to get a new token, and so on, ...
+     *In this mechanism, we can simply provide a valid access token to get a new access token, and so on, ...
 Any problem with this?*

-Thus, <u>we separate a Flask-based `auth_service` out from `bookstore_service` as a separate web service, which is responsible for user authentication, including user registration, user authentication, and token generation</u>.
+Thus, <u>we separate a Flask-based `auth_service` out from `bookstore_service` as a separate web service, which is responsible for user authentication, including user registration, user authentication, and access token generation.</u>

 ***